blaisco/bookmark-manager-for-pinboard/README.md

 These are things I plan to implement.
 Suggestions are welcome.

+- Remote calls to `tagsGet` in PinboardApi and build out tags via `postsAll`
 - Display description/tags when clicking on a bookmark
-- When submitting api token, disable button and display spinner
+- When submitting api token, disable the submit button and display spinner
 - Searching for bookmarks
   Storing bookmarks in localStorage
   Tracking the last api call for posts/all and only hitting it at most every 5 minutes